 According to Web MD, bed bugs are one of the hardest pests to remove.
 Their small, flat-bodied forms make it easy for them to slip into small cracks and more efficient in traveling to other places.
 Further, they can go up to a year without eating.
 They rely on human or animal blood to survive.
 What makes them such a nuisance is that because of their small size, they’re hard to detect.
 Bed bugs can hide almost everywhere and can travel from house to house with ease.
 Despite treatments, some bed bugs have proven to be immune.
 Bed bugs start off as eggs that are 1/16 inch long, hatching within 4-12 days.
 Once hatched, they will go through 5 nymph stages before becoming a full adult.
 Adult bed bugs can live for 6 months to a year.
 The best way to treat these pests is through prevention.
 A fully encased bed bug mattress protector for both your bed and box spring is the best way to protect against bed bugs.

-If you think that your mattress warranty will cover you if liquid is spilled on your bed, think again.
-Mattress warranties can be voided from any type of liquid spill, and the ensuring damage can reduce the life of your mattress.
+If you think that your mattress warranty will cover you if a liquid is spilled on your bed, think again.
+Mattress warranties can be voided from any type of liquid spill, and the ensuing damage can reduce the life of your mattress.
 If you have young children or senior citizens under your roof, be aware that there is a high risk of bedwetting.
 The intensive cleanup to follow can be stressful, time-consuming, and the stain may not go away.
 Additionally, we’re all human and make mistakes.
 Spills can happen, despite who was the cause.
 Why put yourself at risk?
 A mattress cover is a great way to protect your warranty, shield your mattress, and prevent stressful cleanups.

 On top of shielding the bed from dust mites, bed bugs, and liquids, mattress covers may also prevent allergic reactions and regulate body temperature.
 Allergies can be caused by dust and pollen, sometimes they can be further aggravated from dust mites and bed bugs.
 Sleeping with active allergies is not a comfortable experience and can lead to poor sleep and doctor visits.
 Also, when we sleep, our bodies’ temperature goes down.
 Sleeping hot can prevent a smooth transition through the sleep cycles, causing disruptive sleep and tiredness the next day.
 The right kind of protection through a mattress cover can safeguard against this.